-Italian meatballs and pasta is a crowd-pleasing childhood favorite of mine.
-They’re simply made with ground beef, breadcrumbs, parmesan, and your favorite marinara!
+Italian meatballs and pasta is a crowd-pleasing, kid-friendly dinner idea.
+This truly is the best meatball recipe and it’s simply made with ground beef, breadcrumbs, parmesan, and your favorite marinara!

 Making homemade meatballs is actually kind of therapeutic for me.
 It’s like making cookies, but the end results are hearty and meaty instead of soft and chewy.